STORM-IRIT/Radium-Engine/doc/developer/material.md

 the implmentation will then be in the main fragment shader.
 See exemple below for a more precise understanding.

 The Vertex attrib interface, to be used in either a fragment shader or a vertex shader must be the following.
-Note that, in order to keep the independance between part of shaders, this interface must be define everywhere, even idf no vertex attribs are accessed In this case, the given default code must be used.
+Note that, in order to keep the independance between part of m_shaders, this interface must be define everywhere, even idf no vertex attribs are accessed In this case, the given default code must be used.

 In the file that need the **declaration** of the interface (e.g. `name_of_the_BSDF.glsl`), the following lines must